jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/16-west-india.md

-+++
+---
+title: "Chalukya India (Nanpi)"
+heading: "Chapter 16"
+date: 2022-01-12
-title= "Chalukya India (Nanpi)" heading= "Chapter 16" image= "/flags/in.png" description= "Chalukya India is in the extreme southwest of Canton.
-It can be reached from Palembang in a little more than a month." author= "Chau Ju Kua" linkb= "/research/chau-ju-kua/chun-fan-chi/14-java" linkbtext= "Java" linkf= "/research/chau-ju-kua/chun-fan-chi/17-north-india" linkftext= "North India" date = "2022-01-22"
+description: "Chalukya India is in the extreme southwest of Canton.
+It can be reached from Palembang in a little more than a month"
-+++
+image: "/flags/in.png"
+author: "Chau Ju Kua"
+---

 Activity | Method